arm-developer-tools/windowsperf/wperf/README.md

         Set the waiting time, in milliseconds, before reading process data after spawning it with `record`.

+    --force-lock
+        Force driver to give lock to current `wperf` process, use when you want to interrupt currently executing `wperf` session or to recover from the lock.

     -c
         Specify comma separated list of CPU cores to count on, or one CPU to sample on.